arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 - Arduino PLC IDE Tools
 - Arduino PLC IDE

-The **Arduino PLC IDE** will install the IDE software, while the **Arduino PLC IDE Tools** will provide all the required drivers, libraries, and cores for development.
+The **Arduino PLC IDE Tools** will provide all the required drivers, libraries, and cores for development while the **Arduino PLC IDE** will install the IDE software.

+Install the Arduino PLC IDE Tools before the Arduino PLC IDE to avoid potential problems related to old libraries and drivers.

 ***For more details regarding Arduino PLC IDE setup, please have a look at [Arduino PLC IDE Setup and Board's License Activation](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) tutorial.***